Jscott-2k/RFLandscaperPro/backend/README.md

 ```
 {"message":"hello world"}
 ```

-To automatically apply database changes on startup (such as in production), set `RUN_MIGRATIONS=true`.
-In development, omit this variable and run migrations manually with `npm run migration:run`.
+Migrations are not executed automatically at application startup.
+Run them explicitly with `npm run migration:run` before launching the server (for example, in your CI/CD pipeline).

 ### 3. Database Setup
 ```bash